Last updated on May 3rd, 2021

-The Nobel Prize in Physiology or Medicine 2015 was conferred to three scientist for their ground breaking researchwork on parasitic disease.
+The Nobel Prize in Physiology or Medicine 2015 was conferred to three scientists for their groundbreaking research work on parasitic disease.

 This year Nobel Prize in Physiology or Medicine was divided, one half jointly to William C. Campbell and Satoshi Ōmura “for their discoveries concerning a novel therapy against infections caused by roundworm parasites” and the other half to Youyou Tu “for her discoveries concerning a novel therapy against Malaria”.